datvo2k/devops-interview/kodecloud.md

 - You can disable state locking for most commands with the -lock flag but it is not recommend.
 - If acquiring the lock is taking longer than expected, terraform will output a status message.
 - If terraform doesn't output a message, state locking is still occurring if your backend supports it.

+#### Prometheus
+###### Explain difference way in which prometheus can get metrics?
+- Pull based approach -> application metrics endpoint
+- Prometheus saved data after scrape on local.

+###### Your development team needs your help to monitor the API endpoint.
+Which HTTP response would you monitor and when will you trigger the alert?
+- Any endpoint get call then you will get different response (check HTTP response code)
+- If HTTP response code is 400 or 500 range then we can trigger the alert.

+###### What are some ways in which you have setup alerting?
+- Prometheus and Alertmanager trigger through messages.

+###### Please explain how you create your dashboard for monitoring services in your current project?
+- Present the metrics
+- K8S -> Grafana
+- AWS project -> cloudwatch